ApocalyVec/mGesf/README.md

 * LeapMotion (coming soon)
 * DecaWave UWB sensors (coming soon)

+To run this application, first make sure you have the GUI backend PyQT5 installed.
+Depending on your O.S., use the following commands:

+ubuntu: `sudo apt-get install python3-pyqt5`
+MacOs: `brew install pyqt`

+Then install the package in your python interpreter:
+`pip install pyqt5`

-To run this application, first run this command to install the prerequisites.
+first run this command to install the prerequisites.
 ```bash
 python setup.py install
 ```

 Now run this app with this command
 ```bash
 python main.py